vovayatsyuk/MagentoWorkflow/README.md

 It works for classes inside `app/code` folder only.

 #### Clean stack trace
-Just type `deb` in php file, expand it and check browser output.
+Just type `deb` or `debsubl` in php file, expand it and check browser output.

 ![Stack trace with subl:// links](https://cldup.com/on6mFRqU88-2000x2000.png)